What Does the Bible Say About a Foolish Man?

 9. Proverbs 14:16 – “The wise fear the Lord and shun evil, but a fool is hotheaded and yet feels secure.”
 This verse contrasts the wise person’s healthy fear of the Lord and avoidance of evil with the fool’s reckless confidence and disregard for consequences.

-See also What Does the Bible Say About Losing Weight?
+See also What Does the Bible Say About Unity in the Church?

 Each of these verses offers a window into the Bible’s comprehensive view of foolishness.
 It’s not just about a lack of intelligence; it’s a moral and spiritual failing that distances one from the wisdom and guidance of God.
 The Bible encourages a life of wisdom, marked by reverence for God, openness to instruction, self-control, and a pursuit of righteousness.